practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Hy/README.md

 ### Microbenchmark program in Hy

 Interestingly, with about 190 milliseconds (_multitime -n 20 hy random_streams_for_perf_stats.hy_) of execution time, the Hy program runs substantially faster than its counterpart in [Clojure](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/02%20-%20functional%20languages/Clojure/random_streams_for_perf_stats_core.clj) with about 420 milliseconds in an uberJAR file in the OpenJDK Runtime Environment version 25.

-And this while the Clojure program is using Java's _StringBuilder_ class, while Python's string builder _StringIO()_ isn't improving the Hy program's execution speed.
+And this while the Clojure program is using Java's _StringBuilder_ class, while Python's string builder _StringIO()_ isn't really improving the Hy program's execution speed.

 <br/>